SchusterLab/quantum-optimal-control/custom_kernels/README.md

 cuda_matexp_vecs_grads_v2.so: Identitcal as cuda_matexp_vecs_v2.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.

+cuda_matmul_vec.cc: For matrix vector multiplication.
+Used in backward propagation gradient.

 #### Run these commands in the folder ./build

 ### First run